-The Music Technology Digital Recording class offers instruction in music composition and recording.
-Students work in the music lab with mac computers and music software such as "garage band" to create beats and musical compositions.
+The Music Technology and Digital Recording class offers instruction in music composition and recording.
+Students work in the music lab with mac computers and music software such as Garage Band to create musical compositions.
 They also receive instruction in related musical hardware such as microphones, cables, and sound systems.

-Drama Credit Length Prerequisites 1 Full Year None
+Music in Our Lives Credit Length Prerequisites 1 Full Year Teacher Recommendation